 - learning your physical hunger and fullness cues

 You’ll probably need to do less stuff, such as:

 - drinking less alcohol and other high-calorie beverages

-- eating less processed foods
+- eating fewer processed foods

 - not eating when you’re not physically hungry